 in length.
 The urethra has a sphincter that is normally closed to keep urine inside the bladder.
 When bladder fills with urine, there are both voluntary and involuntary controls to open the urethral sphincter to allow urine to come out.

 Urethral stricture refers to any narrowing of the urethra for any reason whether or not it actually impacts the flow of urine out of the bladder.
 Any inflammation of urethra can result in scarring, which then can lead to a stricture or a narrowing of the urethra.
 Trauma, infection, tumors, surgeries, or any other cause of scarring may lead to urethral narrowing or stricture.
-Mechanical narrowing of the urethra without scar formation (developmental causes or prostate enlargement) can also cause urethral stricture.
 Urethral stricture is significantly more common in men and boys compared to women and girls.
-This condition is considered rare in females.

 The following are common causes of scarring or narrowing of the urethra:

 Some of the possible symptoms and complications of urethral stricture include the following:

 Ultrasonogrphy: Ultrasound scan of the bladder is done to asses the effects of the stricture on the urinary system.
 So it is an indirect test to diagnose the stricture or bladder out flow obstruction.
 Scan may show residual urine in bladder, urine retention, bladder wall thickening, dilatation of the kidney and ureter.